Polkadot-Blockchain-Academy/pba-content/syllabus/Guest_Lectures/Formal_Methods/intro.md

 <pba-flex center>

 1. Intro to Formal Methods
-1. Overview of Techniques
+1. Landscape of Techniques for Rust
-1. Formal Method Tools for Rust:
-    * Kani: Bounded Model Checker
+1. Focus on Kani: Bounded Model Checker
-    * MIRAI: Abstract Interpreter
 1. Applications to Polkadot

 </pba-flex>